JJWallis/personal-portfolio/README.md

 }
 ```

-Project details pages - more grid rows + columns to have more flexibility with where content starts + stops (with overlapping)
+I was able to further develop my CSS Grid skills by creating a larger number of rows and columns on the individual project pages, in order to have more control over the alignment and widths of content in accordance with the original design.

 ```scss
 @include mqs(min-width, tablet-home, max-width, desktop) {